 Felony cases in New York City generally take twice as long as cases in the rest of the state, and COVID-19 has only slowed the process.
 Quick and certain resolution of prosecutions are a powerful deterrent, so there is a clear incentive to ensure that gun cases are resolved efficiently and without delay.

-To this end, the Donovan administration will emphasize effective collaboration between police, the Mayor’s Office of Criminal Justice (MOCJ), courts, and district attorneys to ensure that gun cases are resolved rapidly and fairly.
+To this end, a Donovan administration will emphasize effective collaboration between police, the Mayor’s Office of Criminal Justice (MOCJ), courts, and district attorneys to ensure that gun cases are resolved rapidly and fairly.

 Establish a non-police mental health first responder system

 We must also invest in community-based housing and support programs to build on crisis response.
-People in crisis often need transitional and supportive housing programs, primary health care, community-based mental health and social services like Fountain House, and help with substance abuse challenges as a next step to help stabilize during and after a crisis, and to create on-ramps to longer-term recovery.
+People in crisis often need transitional and supportive housing programs, primary health care, community-based mental health and social services like Fountain House, help with substance abuse challenges as a next step to help stabilize during and after a crisis, and the creation of on-ramps to longer-term recovery.
 These programs must be sure to focus on those too often unheard and unseen, like the elderly, who have specific mental health needs.

 We also will expand funding for mental health and addiction Alternative to Incarceration (ATI) programs and pre-trial diversion programs, and commit to priority decarceration of Riker’s Island for people with mental health conditions, especially serious mental illness.

 A Donovan administration will address the failures of the federal government to provide federal funds for needed inpatient psychiatric treatment, which is only one part of the needed multifaceted response to people in crisis.
 In the meantime, we will work with the State to establish a Mental Health Care Crisis Response Fund to cover this inpatient psychiatric care deficit as we advocate for federal reform.

 Remove police from schools and provide resources for transition